B12: The energy boosting vitamin

 Vegans - who consume no animal products - need to take a supplement or look for Vitamin B12-fortified foods like breakfast cereal and grains.
-Some non-dairy milks and meat substitutes are also fortified with Vitamin B12, but it’s important to check the label first to make sure.
+Some non-dairy milk and meat substitutes are also fortified with Vitamin B12, but it’s important to check the label first to make sure.

 B12 is more poorly absorbed as the body ages, typically starting around 50 because that's when stomach acid levels deplete.